Wonderful Co. sues California over law aimed at making it easier for farmworkers to unionize - KESQ

 Wonderful Nurseries contends the board has failed to ensure an honest process for the unit’s 60 permanent employees and as many as 1,500 seasonal workers.
 The company’s only workers to unionize are at Wonderful Nurseries, which grows table grapes and wine grape vines as well as other plants.
 The company has roughly 10,000 employees, according to its website.

-Wonderful said its employees are paid well and the 1975 law has worked.
+Wonderful said its employees are paid well and the 1975 protections have worked.

 Biden, who keeps a bust of Chavez in the Oval Office, said in a statement in 2022 that “in the state with the largest population of farmworkers, the least we owe them is an easier path to make a free and fair choice to organize a union.”